Three lines

 Privileged and Confidential This endpoint design has been confidentially shared with you.
 It is still under development and is subject to change without notice.
 Please do not share this document or API endpoint details with anyone who is not authorized to have access.
 For more information read about scopes.

-All the Uber APIs follow OAuth2.0, an industry standard protocol for Authorization.
-For more details about this protocol, go here.
+All Uber APIs utilize OAuth 2.0, an industry standard protocol for Authorization.
+For more details about this protocol, refer here.

 OAuth using Authorization Code

-The steps for getting the access_token for a driver are defined below (assuming that you already have a developer application to play with.
-Otherwise, go back to here).
+Supplier companies need to obtain an access token for the corresponding driver to call endpoints that provide driver information.
+The steps for obtaining the access token for a driver are outlined below (assuming that you already have a developer application to play with.
+Otherwise, go back here):

 Skip this section and go to (2) if you are using a test application provided by Uber.
 All test applications use http://localhost for <REDIRECT_URI> and <PRIVACY_POLICY_URL>.

-Rental company will need to expose 2 HTTP endpoints <REDIRECT_URI> and <PRIVACY_POLICY_URL>.
+Supplier companies need to expose two HTTP endpoints: <REDIRECT_URI> and <PRIVACY_POLICY_URL>.

 <REDIRECT_URI> After a driver completes the OAuth process, an HTTP redirect will be made to this URL with an authorization code.
-This code can be exchanged with the token exchange endpoint to get an access token corresponding to the driver.
+This code can then be exchanged at the token exchange endpoint to obtain an access token corresponding to the driver.

-Both these endpoints need to be registered in the developer dashboard.
+Both the Redirect URI and Privacy Policy URL must be registered in the developer dashboard.

 2. Authorization

-First, the driver has to grant your app permission to access their data or do actions on their behalf.
-Uber provides an authorization page where drivers can securely sign in with their Uber username and password to grant permissions to your app.
-This authorization page is accessed through the authorization URL.
-To ensure that the driver grants permission to your app properly, supply query parameters to that URL as described below
+Initially, the driver must grant the application permissions to access their data or perform actions on their behalf.
+Uber provides an authorization page where drivers can securely sign in with their Uber username and password to grant permissions to the application.
+This authorization page is accessed via the authorization URL.
+To ensure proper permission-granting, query parameters must be supplied to that URL as described below.

 https://bonjour.uber.com/marketplace/vehicle-solutions-agreement?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>&response_type=code&scope=<SCOPES>&state=<STATE>